edHelper.com

 Mosquitoes

-1 If we are to put together a list that encompasses the world's most hated insects, mosquitoes will surely secure a spot high in the roll call.
-The basis of our resentment stems from the fact that bites from mosquitoes can cause skin irritation and swelling.
-The itching, burning feeling associated with mosquito bites can be so unpleasant that no relief medication seems to work.
+1 On a list of the world's most hated insects, mosquitoes usually have a high rank.
+We dislike them because bites from mosquitoes can cause skin irritation and swelling.
+The itching, burning feeling from mosquito bites can be so unpleasant that no medication seems to relieve it.
 To make matters worse, mosquitoes are carriers of dreadful -- if not deadly -- diseases such as malaria, dengue, yellow fever, encephalitis, West Nile virus, and filariasis.
-Given the problems we have with mosquitoes, it is no wonder that we use any means we can to try to keep their population under control.
-To achieve that, we must first understand their lifecycle so we can eliminate them every step along the way.
+It is no wonder that we use any means we can to try to keep their population under control!
+To do that, we must first understand their lifecycle.

 2 Mosquitoes start their life in the form of eggs.
 Before a female mosquito lays a batch of eggs, she has to take in extra protein.
-To obtain the supplemental nutrient needed for her breeding, she turns into a tiny vampire.
+To obtain it, she turns into a tiny vampire.
 Using her syringe-like mouthpart, a female mosquito can easily pierce through our skin to draw blood.
-Once she satisfies her bloodthirsty appetite, she flies away and lays as many as 400 eggs on the surface of standing or slow-moving water.
-Depending on the species, a female mosquito's eggs may float either singularly or in clusters (called rafts).
+Once she satisfies her thirst for blood, she flies away and lays as many as 400 eggs on the surface of standing or slow-moving water.
+Depending on the species, a female mosquito's eggs may float either alone or in clusters (called rafts).
 Usually within a few days, these eggs hatch into larvae, also called wrigglers.

 3 A wriggler feeds on organic debris and microorganisms in the water.
-It has a tube (called a siphon) that it uses to poke above the water surface for breathing.
-After shedding its skin (molting) four times, the mosquito larva is ready to enter the third stage of its life -- the pupa or tumbler.
+It has a tube (called a siphon) that it uses to poke above the water's surface for breathing.
+After shedding its skin (molting) four times, the mosquito larva is ready to enter the third stage of its life -- the pupa (or tumbler).
 During this period, the pupa continues to live in the water.
 It bears two horn-like siphons on its thorax for easy access to air.
 It does not eat.
-Rather, it channels all its efforts into transforming itself.
+Rather, it puts all its efforts into transforming itself.
 When the metamorphosis is complete, a slender, winged adult mosquito emerges from the pupa.
-As soon as it is strong enough to fly, it takes off from the water surface and, within a few days, starts breeding.
+As soon as it is strong enough to fly, it takes off from the water's surface.
+Within a few days, it starts breeding.
 If the adult mosquito is a male, he will spend his lifetime feeding on nectar and other plant juices.
 If it is a female, she will enjoy the same sugary diet until she is ready to reproduce.
 Then, she becomes a blood-sucking maniac!

 Paragraphs 4 to 5: